Kezzryn/Advent-of-Code/2022/README.md

 - Implemented a solution where I walked the perimeter of each rectangle.

 Day 16 - Proboscidea Volcanium
-- Travelling Salesman type problem.
+- Traveling Salesman type problem.
 - After struggling with Branch and Bound, I wound up implementing a very neat solution from reddit user u/juanplopes.

 Day 17 - Pyroclastic Flow